Author & Futurist

 - Becoming a media consultant and evangelist for the Drupal content management system

 On a dare from an old oceanography classmate, Kent decided to write his first novel.
 Joking that a good author writes about what he knows, Kent made a list: complexity, travel, scuba diving, oceanography, the environment, biology, genetic engineering.
 He drew from prior college studies, research into complexity theory, and a stint on the biosafety board of St. Joseph’s hospital.
 The final result was a disturbingly realistic plot that blurs the line between fact and fiction.
-Many of the fictional scenes in The Sixth Extinction have foreshadow recent events.
+Many of the fictional scenes in The Seventh Sun have foreshadowed recent events.